franciskershaw/slice-of-pie/README.md

 1. I want to be able to browse available products so that I can see if there’s anything I want to buy.
 2. I would like to be able to easily filter and sort products by a range of parameters so that I can quickly find what I am looking for.
-3. I want to see clearly if certain products are not available so that I don’t waste my time putting them in my basket
+3. I want to see clearly if certain products are not available so that I don’t waste my time putting them in my basket.
 4. I want to be able to add a product to my basket and then keep on browsing or proceed to checkout.
 5. I want to be able to remove or amend the quantity of products in my basket easily so that I have the power to change my mind during my journey.
 6. I would like to receive visual feedback at every stage of my journey when I perform actions, so that I am sure what I intended to do has in fact taken place.